Play2Plant/p2p-dApp/documentation/tests_explications.md

 * Run the tests with the command: `truffle test`
 * The tests carried out with the Truffle framework are written in JavaScript and verify all the proposed functionalities.

-##  Summary of tests provided for the ERC20 part
+##  Summary of tests provided for the Token part

 It includes the following checks: